Azure/AI-PredictiveMaintenance/README.md

 ### Data Science behind the Failure Prediction solution

 ### Problem Statement
-The problem here is to predict the failure of a device, indicating the type of failure, along with the probability (chance) of its occurrence, over the next N days, given a set of _predictor variables_ such as temperature, pressure, etc over time.
+The problem here is to predict the failure of a device, indicating the type of failure, along with the probability (chance) of its occurrence, over the next N days, given a set of _predictor variables_, such as temperature and pressure, over time.

 Stated in modeling terms, this is a _multi-class classification_ problem that _classifies_ the target variable _failure_ to one of the different failure types, called _classes_.
 From the [recommended set of algorithms](https://docs.microsoft.com/en-us/azure/machine-learning/studio/algorithm-cheat-sheet), we choose the one that affords accuracy and speed of model creation, namely, _multi-class decision forest_.